Kinderdorf Pestalozzi: History and objectives

 The villages own school closed in 1993 and since, the children attend schools in the surrounding municipalities.
 The aims of the village were reformed and its focus laid on education and intercultural communication.
-The fundraising is carried out mainly through fundraisers, sponsorships and legacies: In the 2000s the Foundation has invested CHF 18 million annually into the fields of integration, intercultural exchange and development cooperation.
+The fundraising is carried out mainly through fundraisers, sponsorships and legacies: In the 2000s the Foundation has invested CHF 18 million annually into the fields of integration, intercultural exchange and development co-operation.
 As of 2012, the projects of the foundation benefited 321,000 children and adolescents in Switzerland and abroad.